PlanetLive/LinearA/hiro/README.md

 慕い習いて/ 遺体になられたが、ピンゾロ得た様で、幸運だな。天国に行くよ、兄さん。
 Dear brother, that I love and learned from.
 Now a lifeless body, but you are lucky, as if you just got double ones in throwing dice, as you will surely go to Heaven.

 Since (2) presents a more convincing interpretation, symbol number 1 must have been written ambiguously, to allow for reading as NI/ SA, as well as NI-SAN (brother).

+Loren adds: Double ones (snake eyes) might be the first position of a signal message (Ida the mother goddess ~ heaven).
+One of the "dice" could have been a 2-sided coin for choosing only queen or king with six secondary options, like the 2-columns on the Arkalochori Axe.
+Getting a 2 and might be associated with the king.
+The man's role is depicted as preparing the animal sacrifices and may have been associated with reincarnation (waiting to go to heaven).
+Perhaps when meat was given as a tithe (tax to the temple), the giver received a reward if they rolled double ones.

 VI.
 Conclusion